ColorsWind/iTint/README.md

 # iTint

-A theme color extraction widget based on octree with multiple inputs (file, screen).
+A theme color extraction and screen color picker widget.

 ##